yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 service and section 11.6 expands on performance considerations.

 When log producers get ahead of consumers, the queue reaches its capacity and `BlockingQueue.put` starts to block.
-When an interrupt happens then, it throws `InterruptedException`.
-For a logging library, propagating the exception directly to the caller makes it difficult to use.
+If an interrupt happens then, it throws `InterruptedException`.
+For a logging library, propagating the exception to the caller makes it difficult to use.
 So internally it needs to catch `InterruptedException` and use `Thread.currentThread.interrupt()` to restore the interrupted status.
-If it swallows the exception, the `future.cancel` request in the example gets lost and the code won't exit in a timely fashion.
+If it swallows the exception, the `future.cancel` request in the example will get lost, and the code won't exit in a timely fashion.

 ## Don't interrupt threads you don't own